B2B Lead Generation for Tech Companies (18 Strategies 2026)

 When you do this, prospects are happy to reply because you are helping solve a problem in a way that is not aggressive or slimy.

 “Thanks for giving a sh*t about your leads!
-I don’t respond to even 1% of LinkedIn messages but wanted you to know I appreciated you digging a bit.
+I don’t respond to even 1% of LinkedIn messages, but I wanted you to know I appreciated you digging a bit.
 It makes a difference!”

 Nothing fancy.
 But there’s no way we could deliver our “1 lead per day” if we didn’t obsess about personalizing every single LinkedIn message.